ianpetrarca/webxr_boilerplate/README.md

 To view realtime updates of the Webpack compiling process go to http://localhost:8080/webpack-dev-server/.

- **WebVR-Boilerplate was designed for Single-Page-Applications** and does not handle multiple html files without reconfiguring the _webpack.config.js_ files.
+ **WebVR-Boilerplate was designed for Single-Page-Applications** and does not handle multiple html files without reconfiguring the _webpack.config.js_ and _webpack.config.dev.js_ files.